MarcelHamel/rhythm-game/README.md

 The one place where I directly copied the original tutorial's code was in the 'transitioned' events that end animations.
 It was simply written better than I could manage on my own...

+# I GOT PROBLEMS

+In the tempo event listener, I couldn't figure out how to get it to stop accepting strings and glitching out.
+Rather than do it the right way, I just limited the upper range of acceptable tempos to something very boring human could pull off.